Research about PAS began for me around 2008. Beyond personal experience, I've read countless articles, books & research studies as well.

 Parental Alienation Syndrome occurs when a mom or dad encourages a child to unjustly reject the other parent.
 It involves a campaign to not just divorce, but to deliberately damage the child's relationship with the spouse.

 Some refer to this as 'co parenting with a toxic ex' or 'malicious parenting' and it IS about intentionally hurtful behaviors.
 These behaviors may likely be covert, and present challenges FAR beyond those usually involved in raising children after divorce.
-While these issues have become more common within divorce courts, they are rarely addressed.
+While these issues have become more common within divorce courts, they are rarely addressed well.

 Animosity happens in most divorces with children.
 However, most parents do eventually get past that initial tension and figure out custody issues through mediation and/or negotiation.
 Parental Alienation is very complex and refers those severe cases that involve a parent who is obsessed with having a child to love them alone.